We are in the process of assembling the goal slate.

 Project goals

-The slate of additional project goals are as follows.
+The full slate of project goals are as follows.
 These goals all have identified owners who will drive the work forward as well as a viable work plan.
 The goals include asks from the listed Rust teams, which are cataloged in the reference-level explanation section below.

 Reference-level explanation